MMLabCodes/polymersimulator/README.md

    conda install -c conda-forge openbabel
    ```

-3.1 Install jupyter **notebook**
+3.1 Install **Jupyter notebooks**

-   We need to install jupyter notebooks in this environment so we can run AmberTools from the notebook (in addition to running from commmand line)
+   We need to install Jupyter notebooks in this environment to run AmberTools from a Python notebook (in addition to running it from the terminal)

    ```
    sudo apt install python3-pip python3-dev
    pip install jupyter
    ```

-3.2 Test jupyter notebook
+3.2 Test the Jupyter notebook

-   In the terminal (or ubuntu terminal if using a windows machine), we need to enter the following:
+   In the terminal (or Ubuntu terminal if using a Windows machine), we need to enter the following:

    ```
    jupyter notebook
    ```
-   This will start a remote jupyter notebook server with the environment we have just set up.
+   This will start a remote Jupyter notebook server within the environment we have just set up.

-   You will see the following after entering 'jupyter notebook':
+   You will see the following prompt after entering 'Jupyter notebook':

 <img width="510" alt="jupyter_tut" src="https://github.com/DanielYyork/polymer_simulator/assets/93723782/9718b875-aeb0-421b-a134-87e945d9b585">

-   No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch jupyter notebook (fingers crossed!)
+   Now, you can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch Jupyter notebook (fingers crossed!)

-   From there we can naviagate to the jupyter notebook folder and launch notebooks from there.
+   From there we can navigate to the Jupyter notebook folder and launch notebooks from there.

    For now, we will close the notebook and ensure our other packages are working properly.